Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 It is easy to keep it a secret since Cybervators and Citizens are segregated

 ### Crossing the Threshold

+He then sets out to create tech to end the war still beleving that it will fix everything(The world is broken and technolgy will be the catylst that will change it).
+This is until he learns even well intentioned tech can be misused such as the tech he created that he learns was used by the red nation control cybervators.
+Makkusu goes on a mission in which he fights Bursun Yaharia recgonizes him and Makkusu is confused as to why he is attackinh her despite this fact.
+He then realize that Cybervtors are not kept enslaved due to the lack of technolgy but instead due to fact that they want to keep the war hidden(do you still think the war can be changed with technology alone)

 Later Yahaira and Makkusu learn that the tech he created was not only used for the war but also used to forcefully control cybervator in order so that they will fight in the war.
 They learn of this when they discover Bursun is fight against  his own will